morgan9900103/SfM/README.md

 # Structure from Motion

-This is a simple project for 3D reconstruction.
+This is a project for SfM.
+Utilized series of 2D images to reconstruct a 3D structre of scene.

 ## Overview